RasaHQ/helpdesk-assistant/README.md

 # Rasa Helpdesk Assistant Demo

 This is a basic demo bot showing Rasa with Service Now API calls to open incidents.

-You can get your own free Service Now Developer instance to test this with [here](https://developer.servicenow.com/app.do#!/home)
+Here is an example of a conversation you can have with this bot:

 ![Screenshot](./screenshots/demo_ss.png?raw=true)